Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Evaluation

-\mypara{Surviving mutants} We manually inspect $100$ surviving mutants and find $29$ mutants survived because the involved APIs are not tracked by \tool -- these can potentially be killed by improving API coverage.
-The remaining $71$ are equivalent mutants (36 data-based, 35 code-based) that either do not semantically modify the pipeline or do not create an observable difference during the execution.
-Among the data-based equivalent mutants, $29$ \datashift mutants did not affect \datasetAssert properties or model performance.
-Three mutants targeted dataframes with fewer than ten columns, so 10\% selection yielded no columns to mutate.
-Two mutants were applied to empty dataframes and two mutants introduced anomolies which later removed by preprocessing.
+\mypara{Surviving mutants} We manually inspect $70$ surviving mutants.
+We find that $27$ mutants survived because the involved APIs are not tracked by \toolgen -- these can potentially be killed by improving API coverage.
+The remaining $43$ are equivalent mutants ($8$ data-based, $35$ code-based) that either do not semantically modify the pipeline or do not create an observable difference during the execution.
+Among the data-based equivalent mutants, three mutants targeted dataframes with fewer than ten columns, so 10\% selection yielded no columns to mutate.
+Three mutants were applied to empty dataframes and two mutants introduced anomalies which were later removed by preprocessing.
 Among the code-based equivalent mutants, $28$ \modifyhyperparams/\removehyperparams mutants only changed the random seed.
 Three \removehyperparams removed explicit hyperparameters already set to their API defaults (e.g., \texttt{learning\_rate=0.1}), and four \modifyhyperparams mutants merely changed the verbosity or formatting.
-The presence of equivalent mutants can underestimate \tool's true mutation score, but computing the true score is generally undecidable~\cite{equivalent_mutants} and even harder in stochastic ML pipelines.
+The presence of equivalent mutants can underestimate \toolgen's true mutation score, but computing the true score is generally undecidable~\cite{equivalent_mutants}.
 Hence, we leave this for future work.